appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps/slather.md

 ### Prerequisites

+Before running the **Slather** step, you must complete certain prerequisites, as detailed in the table below:

 | Prerequisite Workflow Step                                                                                                               | Description                                                                                                                                                                  |
 |------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | [**Git Clone**](https://docs.appcircle.io/workflows/common-workflow-steps/#git-clone)                                                    | This step will clone your repository.
 After this step works, the variable `AC_REPOSITORY_DIR` will be created.
 This variable is the required input variable for **Slather**. |